 Sixty-nine percent of adult drivers talk on the phone and 31 percent text while driving.
 Additionally, distracted driving kills over 3,000 people annually, reports the Centers for Disease Control and Prevention.
 You could be next.
 No conversation is important enough to risk your or someone else’s life, so never text or talk and drive.

 Cellphones are part of life.
 Phone addictions, however, are very real and very dangerous.
+There is plenty of joy in your life that your phone might be stealing from you, without you even knowing.
 I know your phone is important, but I encourage you to address the hold it has on your daily life and to seek professional help if you’re overly dependent on this technology.
 Discover everything you’ve been missing, including these 13 joys, when you turn your phone off and truly live.